 e) Compliance with the goals of the Downtown Master Plan, the North Riverside Parks & Trails Plan, or the Heritage Interpretive Plan

 The MDF Board of Directors is dedicated to ensuring the Foundation’s resources will have a significant impact on small-scale projects for Downtown Missoula.
-MDF will allocate $30,000 each year to fund individual projects up to $5,000 per project, per year.
-Below is a list of locations that will be given priority for mural projects.
+MDF will allocate $15,000 each year to fund individual projects up to $5,000 per project, per year.

-Grant applications are reviewed in the beginning of the year for implementation in the summer.
-Applications should be submitted no later than March 30th.
+Grant applications are reviewed in the beginning of each year to prep for implementation during the summer.
+Applications for 2024 should be submitted no later than February 29th.

-A determination on an application will be decided within three months.
+A determination on an application will be decided within two months.
 Selected applicants will be invited to present their project to the MDF Board of Directors.

 The MDF Board of Directors will review submitted applications for:

 1) Artistic quality and merit of the project